shre939/Smart-Safety-Device-for-Deaf-Women/README.md

 # 🧥 Smart Safety Jacket

 In a world where even able-bodied women face safety concerns, the thought of the challenges encountered by **deaf women** is even more pressing.
 This conceptual design presents a **wearable safety jacket** aimed at enhancing protection and awareness for deaf women in vulnerable or low-visibility situations.
 By integrating **sensors, communication modules, and tactile feedback**, the design provides real-time alerts and discreet assistance to the wearer.
+As a part of our *Design Thinking* project I designed a convertible jacket which could also be used as a backpack.

 ---